jsgf/hg-alloy/README.md

 ```

 Now that we're constructing the Repo state incrementally via `commit`, we should be getting
-the properties we want by construction rather than making them axioms...
+the properties we want by construction rather than making them `fact`s...

 Um, no: